Things to do in JB near the Causeway

 Ever since Singapore-Malaysia land borders opened up, many Malaysians have taken the opportunity to head home.
-Meanwhile, the rest of us have formed crowds to visit our neighbours up north once again.
+Meanwhile, the rest of us have formed crowds to visit our neighbours up north once again, for a quick weekend getaway.
 Be it your first visit or your 100th, when it comes to things to do in JB, our first stop is always to check out activities near the Causeway.

 If your party isn’t keen on wandering too far off from the customs area, it doesn’t mean you have to be stuck circling convenience stores and the same old malls.
 Head out to the streets and look out for these 8 things to do in JB that are within walking distance from the Causeway, including thrifting from RM5 and a hipster alfresco bar.

 Check out our Singapore-Johor Bahru travel guide as well to make sure you have everything prepped.